CASE STUDY 02 · PAYPAL CONSUMER · 2019–2024

 THE CHALLENGE

 The conventional onboarding model is a funnel: collect what you need, introduce the product, complete the flow, release the user.
-At small scale, this works well enough.
-At PayPal's scale — hundreds of millions of users across 200+ markets — it produces a specific failure mode.
+At small scale, this can work well enough.
+At PayPal scale, with hundreds of millions of users across 200+ markets and dozens of products, it produces a specific failure mode.

 The solution wasn't a better funnel.
 It was replacing the funnel with something that could persist: a system that introduced concepts when users were ready for them, reinforced understanding after success, and knew when to stop pushing.